Ponesicek/s4chat/README.md

 ## My Journey

 Building S4 Chat has been... an interesting journey.
-When I started this project for the T3 cloneathon, I wouldn't guess that I would get this far, but here I am, with a fully funcioning chatapp.
+When I started this project for the T3 cloneathon, I wouldn't guess that I would get this far, but here I am, with a fully functioning chatapp.
 I really enjoyed the last week, since I got to try so many tools that were new to me.
 Convex, Clerk, openrouter, I love them all <3

 ### Technology Stack Decisions